saiteja-ms/DA6401-Assignment-3/README.md

 We perform hyperparameter tuning for both models, analyze their performance, and visualize the attention mechanism to understand how the model learns to map between romanized and native Tamil script.

 ## Dataset
+The Dakshina dataset is a collection of text in both Latin (romanized) and native scripts for 12 South Asian languages, including Tamil.
+For Tamil transliteration, the dataset includes native script Wikipedia text, a romanization lexicon with attested romanizations, and full sentence parallel data in both Tamil script and Latin alphabet.
+The "attestation" value in the dataset represents the number of times a particular romanization was elicited from native speaker annotators for a given Tamil word, providing insight into how commonly or consistently a specific romanization is used.

 We have used the standard train, dev, test set from the folder dakshina_dataset_v1.0/ta/lexicons.